EbenLewis/Midterm-Casino-App/README.md

 Eben, Kimberly, Henry, and June's Casino v1.0

-SETUP & INSTALLAION INSTRUCTIONS
+SETUP & INSTALLATION INSTRUCTIONS
 1. Pull main from this repo
-2. Run pip install requirements.txt
+2. Run "pip install requirements.txt"
 3. Run main.py
 4. Go to the web server that the flask app is running on
 5. Select "create account" and input a username, password, and initial funding